 During the American Civil War, (1861 - 1865), Livingston County and the City of Pontiac enthusiastically supported the Union cause.
 The census of 1860 showed there were 11,637 inhabitants in Livingston County.
 Scarcely one-fourth of this number were males of proper age for military duty, yet this county sent 1,444 soldiers to the field.

 Most of the Pontiac's men who were eligible to serve in the army volunteered.
-According to one report, with the exception of only two men, every male member of Pontiac's Methodist Church who was eligible to serve in the army, including the pastor, volunteered for military service, with the exception of only two men who remained in town to help the women run the church.
-Fortunately, every single man that went to war from this church returned safely to Pontiac.
+According to one report, with the exception of only two men, every male member of Pontiac's Methodist Church who was eligible to serve in the army, including the pastor, volunteered for military service.
+Fortunately, every man that went to war from this church returned safely to Pontiac.

 From the City of Pontiac's total population of 728 men, women and children, 72 men died while in service to the nation.
 Below is a list of the units and where the men from Pontiac served.
 You may also visit the Civil War Stories page for more personal civil war tales.

 Company G of the 53rd Illinois Volunteer Infantry Regiment